Unitary Paradigm(s)

 Factitious Flora

-Taking the form of an experimental film, Factitious Flora looks toward the ongoing emergence of new botanical possibilities—in both idea and organism—as well as future plant/human, plant/machine, and plant/planet relations.
+Taking the form of research notes organized as an experimental film, Factitious Flora looks toward the ongoing emergence of new botanical possibilities—in both idea and organism—as well as future plant/human, plant/machine, and plant/planet relations.
 Factitious Flora is developed in close dialogue with plant scientists and horticulturists.

 Factitious Earths